-No adjusting event occurred between 31 December 2021 and the date of authorization of the financial statements by Board of Directors which may have an impact on these financial statements.
+Except for subsequent event mentioned above, there are no other significant subsequent event occurred between 31 December 2022 and the date of approval of these financial statements, which may have material impact on these financial statements.

-32. EARNINGS PER SHARE
+30. (LOSS) / EARNINGS PER SHARE